pedroetb/rsync-incremental-backup/README.md

 * `--include-from`: get patterns from specified file to include matching files.
 * `--exclude-from`: same as `--exclude`, but getting patterns from specified file.

-* Used only for remote backup:
+* Used only for remote backups:
   * `--no-W`: ensures that rsync's delta-transfer algorithm is used, so it never transfers whole files if they are present at target.
 Omit only when you have a high bandwidth to target, backup may be faster.
   * `--partial-dir`: put a partially transferred file into specified directory, instead of using a hidden file in the original path of transferred file.
 Mandatory for allow partial transfers and avoid misleads with incomplete/corrupt files.

-* Used only for local backup:
+* Used only for local backups:
   * `-W`: ignores rsync's delta-transfer algorithm, so it always transfers whole files.
 When you have a high bandwidth to target (local filesystem or LAN), backup may be faster.

 * Used only for system (and system-remote) backups: